druu/ci-presenter/README.md

 Note that all properties of our object look like this. `#property_name#` This allows the presenter to replace the keys with our properties' values.
 And if we have matching transformation methods, they will be called too!
+Even on virtual properties.

 So all we have to do now is getting our output.
 In your view just put this: